ozlemxates/QR-Code-FM-Challange/README.md

 ### Continued development

-While coding these project, even tough I tried to shorten my lines, I still used some unnecessary lines that might be shorter in the future.
+While coding these project, even though I tried to shorten my lines, I still used some unnecessary lines that might be shorter in the future.